ali-almasi/ali-almasi.github.io/_posts/2024-12-8-grandUnification.md

 2. $P$ has parity $d \mod 2$ and $Q$ has parity $(d-1) \mod 2$,
 3. For all $a \in [-1,1]$, $\vert P(a)\vert^2 + (1 - a^2)\vert Q(a)\vert^2 = 1$.

-Moreover, for any $P$ and $Q$ satisfying the above conditions, there exists a QSP sequence realizing the unitary above.
+Moreover, for any $P$ and $Q$ satisfying the above conditions, there exists a QSP sequence realizing the above unitary.

 As you can see, in this simple case, we have a rather neat characterization of achievable functions of $H$, which was the matrix whose block-encoding we had access to.